-- (c) The Medical Executive Committee may consider extending membership within the current appointment term, under the following circumstances for initial certification or maintenance of certification: - a. a practitioner has taken the exam, and is awaiting results or has exam scheduled and provides evidence of this; or - b. a practitioner has submitted evidence of a particular medical, physical, family, or financial hardship in which they were unable to become certified or recertified within the required time frame.
-In this instance, the practitioner must sit for the next available board exam to become certified or recertified.
+- (c) Extensions to achieving board certification may be considered in the following circumstances as determined by the Medical Executive Committee: - a. a practitioner has taken the exam, and is awaiting results or has exam scheduled and provides evidence of this; or - b. a practitioner has submitted evidence of extraordinary circumstances, including a particular medical, physical, family, or financial hardship in which they were unable to become certified or recertified within the required time frame.
+In this instance, the practitioner must sit for the next available board exam to become certified or recertified. - c. the appropriate American Board, of Medical Specialties (ABMS), the American Osteopathic Board (AOA), the Royal College of Physicians and Surgeons of Canada, the American Board of Podiatric Surgery or the American Board of Podiatric Orthopedics and Primary Podiatric Medicine, the American Dental Association or the American Board of Professional Psychologists allows for a longer period of time within which to become certified.

-In the event the practitioner fails to certify or does not take the exam, privileges will be immediately forfeited.
+In the event the practitioner fails to certify or does not take the exam, privileges will be deemed to have resigned.